msmohankumar/Smart-Attendance-Calculator/README.md

 cd attendance-calculator

 ☁️ Deploying on Streamlit Cloud
-Push this project to your GitHub account.
+1. Push this project to your GitHub account.

-Go to Streamlit Cloud and click "New app".
+2. Go to Streamlit Cloud and click "New app".

-Connect your GitHub repo.
+3. Connect your GitHub repo.

-Set the main file path as:
+4. Set the main file path as:

+attendance_app.py

+5. Click Deploy and your app will go live! 🚀

 attendance-calculator/
 ├── attendance_app.py         # Streamlit app script